 So…remember how, in my last post, I said I’d fallen in love with a novel?
 Well, this is what I was talking about.

-Key of Sunken Moon (沉月之鑰) is a comedy and fantasy genre Taiwanese light novel series written by the author Shui Quan (水泉).
+Key of Sunken Moon (沉月之鑰) is a fantasy Taiwanese light novel series written by the author Shui Quan (水泉).
 It is being translated non-profit with the author’s permission by GiraffeCorps.
 You can find some descriptions on NU and on GiraffeCorps, but here’s my version:

 Fan Tong, the MC, wakes up one day in a different world, and is told that he has died, with most of his memory from his previous life missing.
 In order to regain his memories and survive in this new world involving magic and rebirth of souls, he makes new friends and struggles to rise in rank in the new society, unraveling mysteries about both the new world he is in, his friends, and himself, all while narrowly averting (or maybe running straight into) disasters with his bad luck and a cursed mouth that reverses his words 9/10 times he speaks.